AusDTO/gov-au-content-guide/_sources/index.md

 collection-title: Sources
 abstract: >-
-  a list of the sources and resources used in the making of the GOV.AU Draft Content Style Guide v1.0 created by the Digital Transformation Office.
+  a list of the sources and resources used in the making of the GOV.AU Draft Content Style Guide v1.0 created by the Digital Transformation Agency.
 published: true
 ---